bograt71/Data-Innovation-Summit-2019/README.md

 - Model visualisation
 - Model deploy

-At each stage, the presenter will ask the attendees to run the required code:
+At each stage, the presenter will ask the attendees to run/copy the required code:
 - setup.py
 - train_model_01.py
 - train_model_02.py